im-Ahmed/problem_solving/aggregateProperties/problem.md

 - If a property is **missing** in an object, it should **not contribute** to the value array for that property.

 ---
+## 📌 Constraints
+The function should handle any number of unique properties.

+The input array can be empty.

+The order of values within the output arrays does not need to be preserved.
+---

 ## 📥 Input